DeMarcus Corley: WBC title shot

 In 2006 Corley fought Junior Witter for the vacant WBC light welterweight championship, losing a wide decision in a very tactical bout.

 Later career

 After many consecutive losses, Corley took on Damian Fuller in 2010 and improved his record to 37-13-1 (21 KOs) with a 4th-round TKO.

 On August 28, 2010, Corley lost to Marcos Maidana by unanimous decision in a fight in which was disputed, for the WBA light welterweight title.

 On November 14, 2010, Corley lost to Serhiy Fedchenko by unanimous decision in a fight in which was also disputed, for the vacant WBO European light welterweight title.

 On January 21, 2012, Corley won the vacant NABF light welterweight title when he defeated Gabriel Bracero by unanimous decision.

 Bare knuckle boxing

-On March 19, 2021, Corley fought Reggie Barnett Jr in Bare Knuckle Fighting Championship.
+On March 19, 2021, Corley fought Reggie Barnett Jr in BKFC 16.
 He lost the fight via retirement after the fourth round.